 For more options, also check out our favorite mattresses for:

-Whether your mattress is classified as “cheap” or “expensive,” what really matters isn’t the price -– it’s the way you feel after sleeping on it.
+Whether your mattress is classified as “cheap” or “expensive,” what really matters isn’t the price, but the way you feel after sleeping on it.
 There are pros and cons to both, and most people end up being satisfied with a mattress that is somewhere in the middle of cheap and luxury.
 But, when in doubt, our article on how much you should spend on a mattress could ease any worries and questions you may have about mattress pricing.

 For a more visual representation of the difference between a very cheap mattress and a very expensive one, see our video below that cuts and compares two extremes on the market.